 This is also an occasion to represent the dead as passing their time doing the things they did in life, like the cowherd astride his steed shown in the folk-art papel picado image at left.
 Especially shown are the dead engaging in things they enjoyed when living, from sitting quietly reading, like the little figure perched on a bookshelf at the right, to engaging in celebration: dancing, drinking, playing guitars, and generally yucking it up, like the woodcut figure singing at the top of the page, or even simply looking on.

 At this time of year artistic representations of dead people abound, shown merely as skeletons, sometimes festively dressed, or garbed in funereal finery.
 Spun-sugar skulls are ubiquitous, often with names of remembered family members written across the forhead.
 In some regions, bread figures with little faces on them are used instead.

 In pre-Columbian times Mexicans had a range of ideas about death, but their religious system also put a good deal of stress on human blood as a sacrificial offering, and human sacrifice was practiced.
 In folk belief and practice, Christian teachings were initially laid over a past that included the display of the skulls of sacrificial victims.
-The Tijuana skull rack shown at left, above, loaded with papier-maché skulls, is a modern invocation of that tradition.
+The Tijuana skull rack shown at right, loaded with papier-maché skulls, is a modern invocation of that tradition.